ArminKleinert/NeonLyra/README.md

 ; The name 'pair' can still be safely used.
 (define (pair x y) (make-pair x y))

-; Implementations for the generic functions first and second (def-impl ::pair first pair-x)
+; Implementations for the generic functions first, second and eq?
+(def-impl ::pair first pair-x)
 (def-impl ::pair second pair-y)
+(def-impl ::pair eq?
+  (lambda (p p1) (and (pair? p1) (eq? (unwrap-pair p) (unwrap-pair p1)))))

-; To define a collection, the following function must be defined:
+; To define a collection, the ->list function must be defined ;   and give predictable output.
-;   Essential: first, rest, ->list, append
-;   Also: sequence? or collection?
+;   Defining ->list creates definitions for a bunch of functions.
+;   Also, 'collection? returns true for any object which can be ;   transformed into a list.
+However, sequence? has to be defined ;   separately.
+Only defining ->list is very slow.
+It is advised ;   to at least define size, first and rest also.
+; As for any type you define, it is advisable to also implement eq?.
 ```

 ## Changelog